 The Residency Program is a core part of This Will Take Time.
 Most residencies take place in Point Arena, though we periodically partner with other organizations to help them setup their own programs.
 We welcome artists, but are equally interested in hosting writers, scientists, activists, teachers, students, collectives, families, and beyond.
 We believe anyone can benefit from a residency to work and think in a new environment.

 We publish specific Open Calls for residents to address specific issues or use a particular resource on the property.
-The general application is currently open for our Spring Season (March 15 - June 1).
-Applications for Summer, Fall, and Winter will be open during the preceding season.
+The general application is currently closed, but will be opened again soon for Summer residencies.
+Applications for Fall and Winter will be open during the preceding season.
 Several residents are selected each season.For updates about residencies, sign up.

 Residencies take place on our expansive property in Point Arena, a small coastal town 3 hours north of the Bay Area.
 The varying terrain spans 80 acres and includes open fields, forrested areas, a creek, and a pond.
 The entire area is open to exploration and experimentation.
 The property is walking distance from the coast and the 1665 acres of the Stornetta public lands.
 Point Arena Main Street is also a 15 minute walk away and has a co-op grocery store, a small library, a couple bars, a community-run theater and other local establishments.
 To some, we hope the property will merely be a jumping off point to explore the region and communities that surround us.